 |Plot in New Figure||Launches the graph in a MATLAB® figure window.|

 New figure: Click on the plot and select Plot in New Figure.
 The plot opens in a new figure window.

-For more information on plotting and customizing your data plots using the GUI tools, see Figures, Plots, and Graphs.
+For more information on plotting and customizing your data plots using the GUI tools, see Types of MATLAB Plots.

 To view an example, see Create, Save, and Print a Figure.

 |Clear the Simulation Data Inspector of all data.|

 |Open a MAT-file previously saved from the Simulation Data Inspector.||Open|

 |Save data in Simulation Data Inspector to a MAT-file.|